New Zealand

 Portfolio investment entities (PIEs)

-A pooled collective investment vehicle (i.e. a managed fund or super fund) that qualifies as a PIE is able to elect into a set of tax rules (the PIE rules).
+A collective investment entity (i.e. a listed company, managed fund, super fund or a KiwiSaver scheme) that qualifies as a PIE is able to elect into a set of tax rules (the PIE rules).

 To be eligible to elect to become a PIE, the entity must be a New Zealand resident company (includes unit trusts), superannuation fund, or group investment fund that meets specific criteria in relation to investor size and investment type.